Sinacs/Joplin.Plugin.ReMoods.Theme/README.md

 [:arrow_up:Back](#table-of-contents)

 ## Click A Button For Me
-This is the easiest way to show me your passion for ReMoods, it's an encouragement for me and your mental way to keep the theme moving forward.
+This is the easiest way to show me your passion for ReMoods, it's an encouragement for me and also your mental way to keep the theme moving forward.

 - Give a star to this [ReMoods Theme Repository](https://github.com/Sinacs/Joplin.Plugin.ReMoods.Theme)
 - Give a heart to the [ReMoods post in Joplin forum](https://discourse.joplinapp.org/t/plugin-remoods-theme/27547?u=sinacs)